lucleray/next-purgecss/readme.md

 npm install @zeit/next-css next-purgecss --save-dev
 ```

-2. Next-css compiles your stylesheet to `.next/static/style.css`, so you need to include it in your page.
+2.  `next-css` (or the other **css next plugin** of your choice) compiles your stylesheet to `.next/static/style.css` and make it available on the server at `/_next/static/style.css`, so you need to include it in your page.

+Add a link tag to your `pages/_document.js` :

 ```js
 // ./pages/_document.js